-Keep in mind that generally one main difference in food allergy and food intolerance symptoms is that intolerance shows digestive symptoms without any skin issues.
+Keep in mind that generally, one main difference between food allergy and food intolerance symptoms is that intolerance shows digestive symptoms without any skin issues.

 Common Border Collie Food Allergies

-Allergies in your border collie can be caused by many triggers, but more common allergies found in dogs foods are listed below.
+Allergies in your border collie can be caused by many triggers, but more common allergies found in dog foods are listed below.